ginstrom/paladin-novel/cline_docs/translationGuide.md

 - [ ] Critical terminology is correctly translated
 - [ ] Text is compressed by 20-30% from literal translation
 - [ ] Consistent 常体 narrative voice maintained

+#### Traditional Language & Loanword Review
+- [ ] No unnecessary loanwords used where traditional Japanese alternatives exist
+- [ ] Military/combat terms use traditional vocabulary (鎧, 剣, 戦い, etc.)
+- [ ] General vocabulary avoids modern loanwords (一団 not チーム, 指導者 not リーダー)
+- [ ] Emotional concepts use traditional expressions (重圧 not ストレス, 衝撃 not ショック)
+- [ ] No modern slang or contemporary expressions present
+- [ ] Classical/literary alternatives used where appropriate for fantasy setting
+- [ ] Language choices enhance medieval fantasy atmosphere
+- [ ] All retained loanwords are justified (established fantasy terms, proper nouns)

 #### Glossary Maintenance
 - **Add new terms** to `glossary-en-ja.md` as they appear